jzbfather/GatePartner/README.md

     grant execute, select, read  ... to schema

 Send a SMS :

-    configure the fonction operator to send your sms INSERT INTO gatepartner.config (CNF_NAME, CNF_VALUE) VALUES ('francecom', 'schema.function')
+configure the fonction operator to send your sms

+    INSERT INTO gatepartner.config (CNF_NAME, CNF_VALUE) VALUES ('francecom', 'schema.function')

     GRANT EXECUTE ON schema.function TO gatepartner

-    Function to deliver sms by your application gatepartner.deposit_sms(
+To deliver sms by your application

+    gatepartner.deposit_sms(
 	'Ecommerce', -- Persone who sending
-	'+243000003269', -- Personne who will be recivied 'Bonjour, Nous somme heureux.', -- Message to be recevied '30074015', -- Reference of message
+	'+243000003269', -- Personne who receives
+	'Bonjour, Nous somme heureux.', -- Message to be received '30074015', -- Reference of message
-	'francecom' -- operator who received the message to send );
+	'francecom' -- operator use to send message

-    object_create.sql 'storage information'
-    object_create.sql 'storage information'
+	);